Disaster Management for Central Queensland, Wide Bay, and Sunshine Coast health professionals

-Our region is prone to natural disasters, from flood, to bushfire, drought, and pandemics.
+Our region is prone to natural disasters, from flood, bushfire, drought and pandemics.

 The Country to Coast Queensland Disaster Management Framework guides our preparation, response and recovery activities and how we support health professionals when disasters impact our region.